dannykopping/spore/docs/03-Diving-Deeper.md

 $app->run();
 ```

-The `setAuthCallback` function is very simple.
+The `authCallback` function is very simple.
 All it needs to do is return `true` or `false`.
 You can define whatever rules you like in order to validate or invalidate the request.
 A result of `true` means that **Spore** will continue with the request, while a `false` will fire an authorization error.

 In the above example, look at the following line: